seilna/CNN-Units-in-NLP/README.md

 <img src="figures/natural_language/4.png" width="800px" align="center" clear="both">
 <img src="figures/natural_language/5.png" width="800px" align="center" clear="both">

-## Concepts that goes beyond natural language form
+## Concepts that go beyond natural language form

-We also discovered that several units tend to capture the concepts that goes beyond natural langauge form.
-Although it is relatively hard to _quantify_ it, we belive that further investigation would be an interesting future direction.
+We also discovered that several units tend to capture the concepts that go beyond natural langauge form.
+Although it is relatively hard to _quantify_ it, we belive that further investigation would be one of interesting future direction.
 We visualize some units that capture abstract form concepts as follows:

 ### Number
 <img src="figures/number/1.png" width="800px" align="center" clear="both">